cyboerg42/zerbarus/README.md

 still buggy and not ready for production use. at this stage of garbage code - it will need another rewrite

+so for gods sake - please use Proxmox.
+This is most likely rly broken now.
+But feel free to look at this hack...

 ## Milestones

 1. websockets -> NOPE